rifandani/vscode-ecosystem/README.md

 2. ***Highlight***

-Highlight defined annotations (ex. `NOTE:`, `TODO:`, `FIXME:`) within your code.
-Supports for custom annotations and decoration styles.
+When developing an application, we often want to emphasize some code to other developers or maybe to our future self.
+It could be a code that need to be fixed/refactor later (tech debt), notes to others/yourself in the future.
+This extension could emphasize/highlight your defined annotations (e.g. `NOTE:`, `TODO:`, `FIXME:`) within your code.
+It supports for custom annotations and decoration styles.

 Check the full details in [highlight docs](./src/docs/highlight.md)

 3. ***File Nesting***

-Making your files tree cleaner in vscode.
+Big application often has a lot of config files.
+These files is pretty messy, it's everywhere.
+This extension could make your files tree cleaner in vscode.
 This is opinionated, but you can change the settings later on.

 Check the full details in [file nesting docs](./src/docs/file-nesting.md)

 4. ***Colorize***

-Highlight web colors in your document.
-Support for hex, rgb, rgba, hsl, lch, display-p3, and oklab colors.
-Also supports named colors (e.g grey, green, red, etc...).
+When developing a frontend app, we often came into colors.
+When defining the colors using something like hex, it's pretty hard for us to remember the actual colors.
+This extension could help to visualize/highlight web colors in your editor.
+It supports hex, rgb, rgba, hsl, lch, display-p3, oklab, and also named colors (e.g `grey`, `green`, `red`, etc...).

 Check the full details in [colorize docs](./src/docs/colorize.md)

 5. ***Logger***

-Easy console logger with support to comment, uncomment, and delete all occurrences.
-For now only supports Javascript code.
+When developing application, we often came into bugs.
+When debugging, sometimes we just like the plain `console.log` instead of debugger breakpoints.
+This extension could easily output `console.log` your part of codes with support to comment, uncomment, and delete all of its occurrences.
+Note: for now only supports Javascript code.

 Check the full details in [logger docs](./src/docs/logger.md)

 6. ***Region***

-Automatic code region markers, and delete markers easily in your editor/workspace.
+Marking your code by region/section manually is pretty annoying, especially when the LOC is pretty long.
+This extension could mark your code, and delete markers easily in your editor/workspace.

 Check the full details in [region docs](./src/docs/region.md)

 7. ***Packager***

-View, add, update, and delete your Javascript dependencies easily.
+Maintenance of your node dependencies could never be easier.
+This extension could search, view, install, update, link to npm docs, and delete your node dependencies.

 Check the full details in [packager docs](./src/docs/packager.md)